toddaustin07/MQTT-Discovery/README.md

 This driver is provides a general-purpose way to create and update basic SmartThings devices via MQTT messages.
 These messages can be initiated through configurable MQTT-enabled applications, or custom applications or scripts running on your home network.
 It is easy to set up, and requires no programming expertise to implement.

 ### Caveats
-- Supports device types: switch, momentary, light, plug, motion, presence (more to be added)
+- Supports device types: switch, momentary, light, plug, motion, contact, presence (more to be added)
 - Limited testing, and only with Mosquitto MQTT broker
 - Secure connections and authorization with broker not yet supported